 In 2010, he decided to change his life and started a meditation and introspection retreat for a year with Lakshmi Devi.
 Since 2011, he has been part of the NFS organization and has served as: Director of the Retreat Center of Santa Marta, Director of Communications and Project Director.

-He is the co-creator and Editor of the Deep Delight initiative (deleiteprofundo.com) and the Director of the Estar Mejor supplement in the newspaper MDZonline in Mendoza (Argentina).
+He is the co-creator and Editor of the Deep Delight initiative (deleiteprofundo.com).
 He writes regularly for publications in Latin America and offers lectures in the areas of Meditation, creativity, happiness studies, compassion and effective altruism and communication strategies.

 He has offered workshops, conferences and courses in Colombia, Argentina, Chile, Uruguay, Mexico and Peru.